grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

-15. Disconnect the trackpad FPC and place the C Cover on an ESD safe, soft surface for reuse. **Carefully inspect and count all 23 snaps and hooks on the C Cover and D bucket (7 at the top, 5 on the left, 5 on the right, 6 on the bottom).
+15. Disconnect the trackpad FPC and place the C Cover on an ESD safe, soft surface for reuse. **Carefully inspect and count all 23 snaps and hooks on the C Cover and D bucket (seven at the top, five on the left, five on the right, and six on the bottom).
 If there are any missing or cracked snaps on the C Cover, it can't be reused.
 If there are any missing or cracked hooks on the D bucket, it can't be reused.**